Why Myo-Inositol for PCOS Is the Quiet Supplement Story UK Women Should Know About in 2026

 If you have PCOS, are over 18, are not pregnant or breastfeeding, and have run the basics for three months without much change, myo-inositol for PCOS is one of the few supplements with a decent enough evidence base to warrant a structured 12-week trial – alongside, not instead of, the rest of your plan.
 Tell your GP.
 Buy the 40:1 ratio.
 Take it twice daily.
 Track what changes.

 The supplement industry has produced enough nonsense over the years that quiet, well-evidenced products tend to get drowned out by the loud ones.
 Myo-inositol is one of the quieter stories.
-It is also one of the more useful ones.
+It is also one of the more useful ones, as long as you keep your expectations the same size as the evidence.

 Have you tried myo-inositol for your PCOS, and did the 12-week mark feel like a turning point or a flat line?